Despite all of the changes that continue to happen in the digital world, one thing is for sure – email marketing is here to stay!

-Despite what some people might say, email marketing is here to stay.
-It is a highly effective, highly targeted way to communicate with leads, customers, subscribers – anyone you want to send a message to.
-However, where some people tend to get stuck is with the subject line.
+Email marketing is a highly effective and highly targeted way to communicate with leads, customers, subscribers, or anybody that you want to send a message to.

-There’s no point in sending an email if there is nothing pushing the reader to take the desired course of action.
-A clear Call to Action (CTA) will entice the reader to engage in the offer you are presenting.
-It should create a sense of urgency and stand out on the page.
+There’s no point in sending an email if there is nothing pushing the user to take your desired course of action.
+A clear CTA will entice the user to engage in the offer you are presenting.

 Got a handy email tip?
 Had a bad experience with email marketing?
 Let us know in the comments.